FIWARE/tutorials.NGSI-v2/docs/application-mashups.md

 ![](https://fiware.github.io/tutorials.Application-Mashup/img/osm-map-result.png)

-Clicking on the POIs retrieves additional data from each stores.
+Clicking on the POIs retrieves additional data from each store.

 ![](https://fiware.github.io/tutorials.Application-Mashup/img/osm-map-on-click.png)

-Currently the data is displayed as unformatted JSON.
+Currently, the data is displayed as unformatted JSON.
 This is because the `Store` context data entities with the tutorial example are not using a standard FIWARE data model.
 If a standard data model such as [Building](https://github.com/smart-data-models/dataModel.Building) had been used the data would be formatted in an appropriate manner and a **Building** specific icon would be used.